 Modern slavery is the illegal exploitation of people for personal or commercial gain.
-It is a global, systemic issue, and occurs frequently in multinational corporations due to complex, global networks.
+It is a global, systemic issue, and occurs frequently in multinational corporations and their supply chains due to complex, global networks.
 Currently 24.9 million people are impacted worldwide, with 16 million victims of forced labour in the private sector.
 Modern slavery carries regulatory, financial and reputational impact, especially as new legislation is being increasingly enforced, such as the UK’s Modern Slavery Act which specifically states in Section 54, entitled ‘Transparency in Supply Chains', that all businesses with over £36m in annual turnover conducting business in the UK must publish a slavery and human trafficking statement.
 If companies are found to be non-compliant, they face fines of up to 4% of their annual turnover.

 Companies tend to be unaware of modern slavery in their supply chain due to a lack of visibility into their extended supply chains.
 Versed AI can provide clients with this multi-tier visibility, identifying and mapping suppliers below the top tier.